mohitmasand1/Sorting-Visualizer/README.md

 - Using the 'New Array' button simply displays a different array than the current one (i.e. the size of the new array remains the same, unless changed by the slider).

-- Once 'Sort' is clicked, the visualization under the chosen settings begins, which I will leave for you as a surprise.
+- Once 'Sort' is clicked, the visualization under the chosen settings begins, which are added as gifs below.

 - The time and comparisons begin, stop, and reset on their own as they are independant and for informational and observational purposes only.

+## GIFs

 Selection Sort